winiiee/React-useState-hook/README.md

 2)How to use it?

 i)Import
-- import it from the ‘react’ library import { useState } from ‘react’ ;
+-import it from the ‘react’ library import { useState } from ‘react’ ;

 ii) Initialize State